 The Historical Old Town is tiny but packed full of sights and traditional eateries (once you weave past all the souvenir stores).
 Here you can wander into the past by visiting the Hofburg Imperial Palace, Hofkirche Court Church, City Tower and the glimmering Golden Roof with 2,657 fire-gilded copper tiles (which makes it quite the star attraction).

 The two best traditional establishments include Weisses Rössl, the oldest restaurant in the city that dates back to 1509 or Stiftskeller, which is set within an old monastery.
-For those craving strudel, see how long it takes you to choose one of the many sweet or savory options at the Strudel Café Kröll in the Old Town.
+For those craving a strudel, see how long it takes you to choose one of the many sweet or savoury options at the Strudel Café Kröll in the Old Town.
 It’s a rite of passage after all the historical wandering.
 I decided on chocolate and raspberry in a move away from my usual straight-apple choice.

-What to See in Innsbruck – The Nature Haven and Cityscape in One
+Places to go in Innsbruck – The Nature Haven and Cityscape in One

 What’s unique when you visit Innsbruck is that it is an accessible nature haven and cityscape all rolled into one, where cable cars to the city’s darling 2000m high Nordkette Mountain leave from the very heart of the city.
 In less than 20 minutes you can reach Austria’s biggest nature park, Karwendel and Europe’s highest (Alpine) Zoo alongside various viewing platforms.

 The avant-garde design of the three main Nordkettenbahnen cable car stations combines Innsbruck nature trails with modern design without impacting on the visual elements of the landscape.